 - Have to assemble

 - Hose prone to kinking

 - No soap dispensing with some heads

-When it comes to size and power, this PowRyte Elite model is the most heavy duty and blows the competition away.
+When it comes to size and power, this PowRyte Elite model (Amazon link) is the most heavy duty and blows the competition away.
 Even though it has the highest price tag, you get a lot of power for your dollar.

 It gives you a whopping 2100 PSI water power, using just 1.8 gallons per minute to deliver the highest power for the toughest cleaning.
 When using the 20′ foot hose, there’s a retractable reel for easy storage, and it comes with an adjustable spray nozzle.
 Just twist it to increase and adjust between 0 degrees and 40 degrees, which also changes the spray fan pattern.